nixer-io/nixer-io.github.io/getting-started.md

 Now you we can run a test scenario.
 There are number of test scenarios, let’s try basic credential stuffing, which repeats one hundred login attempts.
 Each attempt consists of two HTTP requests, GET for obtaining the login page and POST that sends the credentials.
+We will be executing a command that produces significant output size, so let's copy the output to a file _results.txt_ with `tee`.
 In order to execute the scenario run the following command:
 ```
-$ node test-cs.js
+$ node test-cs.js | tee results.txt
 ```

 Executed requests and summary of the responses will be printed to the output in a form of a table.